When Soul Music and Rock Shared the Top of the Charts

 The class of 1987 included the Coasters, Aretha Franklin, Marvin Gaye, Smokey Robinson and Jackie Wilson.

-Rounding the eighties, alongside the Beatles, the Rolling Stones and Bob Dylan were the Drifters, the Supremes, Otis Redding, the Temptations and Stevie Wonder.
+Rounding out the eighties, alongside the inductions of the Beatles, the Rolling Stones and Bob Dylan were the Drifters, the Supremes, Otis Redding, the Temptations and Stevie Wonder.
 Wilson Pickett had to wait until 1991.